jackhlay/Chessguy/README.txt

 Hello!

 Thank you for your interest in my Chess Engine.
-This is the main branch so it will be more sparse than current, all progress is on the branch "Progress Tube".
-Have a look there for the most recent updates.
 This project is written in python.

 Here are the milestones: